parkovski/lava/README.md

 ### Data

 Anything residing in memory.
-One of the goals of ash is a type system flexible enough to represent any type of data in any format.
+One of the goals of Lava is a type system flexible enough to represent any type of data in any format.
 The type of data ranges from "something reachable via pointer" to "blob with a known size" to structures with individual members, padding, alignment, inheritance, etc.
 This is an area of ongoing investigation.